cybertraining-dsc/sp21-599-359/project/code/README.md

-# Code Instructions (For Google Colab)
+# Deep Learning in Drug Discover Code Instructions (For Google Colab)

-Open the predicting_molecular_activity.ipynb notebook in Google Colab (https://colab.research.google.com)
+To run code from this project, open the predicting_molecular_activity.ipynb notebook in Google Colab (https://colab.research.google.com)

 ## Run installation of prerequisite packages